beccadax/data_url/README.md

 Or install it yourself as:

-    $ gem install DataURL
+    $ gem install data_url

 ## Usage

-DataURL has two methods. `parse` is used to parse the data and other information out of a data URL:
+The `DataURL` module has two methods. `parse` is used to parse the data and other information out of a data URL:

     data, content_type, base64 = DataURL.parse(data_url)
     # Feel free to ignore the base64 return value